Volodymyr-M/docs/_tabs/tasks.md

 ## Milestone

-Any task can be marked as a milestone by checking **Is Milestone** checkbox in **Task Properties** dialog.
+Any task can be marked as a milestone by checking **Milestone** checkbox in **Task Properties** dialog.
 This doesn't change its duration, doesn't affect scheduling, but the task is shown in the Gantt chart as an icon.

-If you specify 0 as the **Duration** of a task, the task is marked as **Is Milestone** automatically once you save the change.
+If you specify 0 as the **Duration** of a task, the task is marked as **Milestone** automatically once you save the change.

 ## Critical Tasks